Levi-Ten/Beauty_App/README.md

 2 - create a new branch with your git username. https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository

+!!!
+It is categorically forbidden to deploy on the master or main branch !!!

 3 - the structure of folders and files

  - src/